lsst/LDM-572/README.md

 # LDM-572
-This is a first attemptt o define what exactly goes in a hte Chilean DAC.
+This is a first attempt to define what exactly goes in a the Chilean DAC.